Yelp/paasta/docs/source/workflow.rst

 responsibilities of services that wish to work with PaaSTA.

 paasta_tools contains the implementation of several of these rules.
-For example, `generate_deployments_for_service <generate_deployments_for_service.html>`_ is
+For example, `generate_Deployments_for_service <generate_Deployments_for_service.html>`_ is
 the piece that checks each service's git repo for the specially-named branch that tells PaaSTA which versions of the service should go to which clusters.

 Deployment
 ----------
-A yelpsoa-configs master runs `generate_deployments_for_service <generated/paasta_tools.generate_deployments_for_service.html>`_
+A yelpsoa-configs master runs `generate_Deployments_for_service <generated/paasta_tools.generate_Deployments_for_service.html>`_
 frequently.
-The generated ``deployments.json`` appears in ``/nail/etc/services/service_name`` throughout the cluster.
+The generated ``Deployments.json`` appears in ``/nail/etc/services/service_name`` throughout the cluster.

 How PaaSTA Runs Docker Containers
 ---------------------------------
 Kubernetes launches the Docker containers that comprise a PaaSTA service.
-Once a pod is scheduled to start, the kubelet on the node running the pod interacts with the container runtime through the Container Runtime Interface (CRI) to start the container defined in the pod specification.
+Once a Pod is scheduled to start, the kubelet on the node running the Pod interacts with the container runtime through the Container Runtime Interface (CRI) to start the container defined in the Pod specification.

-Note: Kubernetes support multiple container runtimes, including Docker (via "dockershim", which is deprecated and removed as of Kubernetes v1.24), containerd, and CRI-O.
-In Yelp, we use docker and are currently in the process of migrating to containerd.
+Note: Kubernetes supports containerd as the Container Runtime.

 Time Zones In Docker Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^